Anusharonselva/Mean-and-Variance/README.md

 # Results :
 Thus the mean and variance of arrival of objects from the feeder using probability distribution is found successfully.
-The mean and variance of arrivals of objects from feeder using probability distribution are calculated.